 Over the last few years, we have upgraded lighting in our facilities to LED lights and low-heat emission bulbs.
-We also work with a third-party vendor to shred and recycle most of the paper we use as part of our privacy program and to reduce environmental impact.
+We also work with a third-party vendor to monitor and report our electricity and gas usage across all of our locations to identify ways we can be more efficient and reduce our impact to the grid.

-Environmental concerns also inform our decisions on product offerings.
-We have continued to emphasize e-Statement enrollment for depository accounts and we offer online mortgage and consumer loan applications, which helps reduces paper usage as well as limits a customer's travel to a branch and allows for electronic versus paper document storage.
-Significant adoption of electronic signature tools for customer account documents as well as internal documents serves to significantly reduce paper usage throughout the Company.
+Sustainability matters also inform our decisions on product offerings.
+Our e-Statement enrollment and digital adoption for depository accounts continues to increase and we offer online mortgage and consumer loan applications, which helps reduce paper usage as well as limits customer travel to a branch and allows for electronic versus paper document storage.
+We encourage and incentivize customer adoption of electronic tools for customer account documents as well as internal documents serves to significantly reduce paper usage throughout the Company.